 The Life Sciences Industrial Strategy emphasised the importance of building on this and continuing to increase R&D spend.
 In the subsequent Life Sciences Sector Deals 1 and 2, commitments from the UK Government and the life sciences industry to increase investment in this crucial area were highlighted.

-Retaining its position in The Times Higher Education World University Rankings 2019 as the number one university in the world, the University of Oxford also, for the eighth consecutive year, holds first place globally for Clinical, Pre-clinical and Health.
+Retaining its position in The Times Higher Education World University Rankings 2023, as the number one university in the world for the 7th consecutive year, the University of Oxford also, for the eighth consecutive year, holds first place globally for Clinical, Pre-clinical and Health.

 Fundamental to its success is its ground-breaking research and innovation.
 Its Medical Sciences Division, the largest of its four academic divisions, continues to be recognised as an international centre of excellence for medical research and teaching and pioneering medical and biomedical investigation.
 It receives more than 60% of the university’s total external research income and has 27 Nobel Prize winners in medicine and chemistry.